-Hailey’s Story – Personal injury attorney in Seattle, Dean Brett Obtains a Drunk Driving Accident Settlement of $5.5 million verdict for Hailey French
+Hailey’s Story – Personal injury attorney in Seattle, Dean Brett Obtains a Drunk Driving Accident Settlement of $5.5 million for Hailey French

 Every time we help a client recover a multi-million dollar verdict, we hear some people say, “How can you justify millions of dollars for one person’s injury?”
 We used to say that if you really wanted to understand, you needed to spend two weeks in a jury box listening to all the evidence.
 But now we have a better reply.
 The Washington Association for Justice has created a short video about one of our clients.
 It’s called “Hailey’s Story.”
 We think you will like it.

 The Probation Department had failed to follow a Court Order to install an interlock device in the car of the previously convicted drunk driver.
 The State Patrol officer arrested the drunk driver and then released her while she was still drunk, in what we called a “catch and release” policy.

-After the verdict, we’ve heard criticisms about the case results, including:
+After the drunk driving verdict, we’ve heard criticisms about the case results, including: